QualiApps/obdsim/README.md

     "Socket"
     "Error"

-After installation you can use an any obd app to connect to obd simulator through /dev/pts/N
+After installation you can use an any app to connect to obd simulator through /dev/pts/N

 ####Example